 Later on, you will use an eraser to create features in your artwork - it's a very handy little tool!

-Find out more about drawing supplies and the different tools you can use.
+I wrote more about drawing supplies and the different tools you can use.

 Drawing is a skill that anyone can learn, all you need to do is try it.